 Skip to main content

 A backtest is only as trustworthy as the data behind it.
-0xArchive is the historical and live market-data API for Hyperliquid and Lighter, returning every order, trade, and fill from one key, so a strategy test, migration check, research notebook, or replay job reruns with the same routes, windows, and schemas every time.
+0xArchive is the historical and live market-data API for Hyperliquid and Lighter, returning order books, trades, funding, open interest, liquidations, Hyperliquid L4, and Lighter L3 through one API, so a strategy test, migration check, research notebook, or replay job reruns with the same routes, windows, and schemas every time.
+Comparing market-data APIs for a strategy test starts with the venue family: Hyperliquid or Lighter.
+Native Hyperliquid handles execution and account state.
+Tardis.dev provides broad multi-exchange coverage.
+Keep both jobs separate from the comparison below.
 Backtesting is sensitive to small data mistakes: the wrong venue family, a missing time window, a stale symbol, a silent gap, or generated code that guesses a route.
 0xArchive removes the guesswork: start from OpenAPI, choose the correct venue family, pull bounded history, and check coverage before the result is used.

 What One Key Returns For A Backtest